About Me

 The gear I now use and review is a far cry from those days and makes you appreciate the lightweight of today’s offerings.

-I started back walking seriously again in 2007 and blogging 14 months ago (July 2010).
+I started back walking seriously again in 2007 and blogging since July 2010.
 I try to get out as much as possible, but unfortunately never as much as I would like !

 All the best